moliver28/research-handbook/content/handbook/product/ux/learning-and-development/tufts-university-capstone-course.md

 - **A title:** A concise and catchy name for the project.
 This is one of the first things the students will see when choosing their project for the semester.
 - **Description:** A summary of the problem, including a problem statement and general background about the concepts that would make sense to beginner, non-GitLab users.

+You can propose project ideas for the Spring 2025 semester in the comments in our [volunteer recruitment issue](https://gitlab.com/gitlab-com/Product/-/issues/13669).

 ### Project ideas